 In real life, my mother, Laura Annette Fitzsimons, graduated from Avoca School in rural Iowa County, Wisconsin in 1924.
 In my fictional O’Shaughnessy Chronicles novels, three sisters all graduate from a rural southwest Wisconsin high school between 1940 and 1943.

 Today, we tend to take high school graduation for granted.
-Today, about 90 percent of Wisconsin adults over the age of 25 have graduated from high school.
+About 90 percent of Wisconsin adults over the age of 25 have graduated from high school.

 But for rural Wisconsin farm kids early in the twentieth century, graduating from high school was, in fact, a remarkable accomplishment.